kython28/cimporon/README.md

 # cimporon
-It isn't special, it's only a code piece for my projects.
+This isn't special, this is only a code piece for my projects.